Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 <img width="600" alt="" src="assets/week5/5.gif">

 It turned out that it was because the best value I could reach was 3000, which means that I could never see aqua if I stuck on the original setting.
 So this could be fix easily, I just needed to change the value range of each color and made them under 3000, then I have all the colors.
+Or maybe I can change a different resistor:)